Eric Weaver (footballer)

 Eric Weaver (born 1 July 1943) was a Welsh footballer who played as an outside right in the Football League.

-His son is Jason Weaver, a former classic winning jockey who currently works as a presenter on Sky Sports Racing and ITV Racing.
+His son is Jason Weaver, a former classic winning jockey who works as a presenter on Sky Sports Racing and ITV Racing.
 His daughter is Samantha Weaver, an Emmy award winning make-up artist working and living in Los Angeles, CA.